nigelwhitfield/bpos/README.md

 ## Tools
 Tap Print sales logs to print out a summary of all the sales, with number of items and gross amount, followed by any refunds, and then the gross amount (sales - refunds).
-Next follows a list of the SKUs sold, and the number of each, an if a VAT id is configured, a summary of the total goods and total VAT.
+Next follows a list of the SKUs sold, and the number of each, and if a VAT id is configured, a summary of the total goods and total VAT.

 Email sales logs will prompt for an email address and then launch the default email client with a new message that has two attachments.